 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recent Reviews in New Westminster
+Recent Reviews of Shared Office Space in New Westminster

 New Westminster sits on the Fraser River on the southwest side of the Burrard Peninsula in the Greater Vancouver region.
 The city site was chosen in 1859 for its strategic position on a steep hill on the north side of a wide river that would make it more easily defendable.
 It was the first city in Western Canada, west of the Great Lakes and the original capital of British Columbia.
 Named by Queen Victoria, the city is nicknamed "The Royal City" and there are more churches here than any other city in Vancouver.
 This is where gold prospectors would outfit themselves during the Cariboo Gold Rush before going upriver by steamboat.
 Many historical buildings were destroyed during a fire that devastated the city in 1898, but there are still a few around to explore for the history buff.
 A port city, its working waterfront is nothing like it once was.